dludemann/test/content/blog/what-does-tinder-select-get-you-for-500-a-month.md

 featured_image_alt:
 author: Nick Friesen
 ---
 <br>Tinder's new offering, Tinder Select, comes at a significant price of $500 a month and is geared toward a highly select audience.&nbsp;Check out these examples.
-HI David
+Hello Cloud  Cannon

 ![](/marketing/Heading.png)